Spanning k-trees and distance spectral radius in graphs: Abstract

 \section{Abstract}

 Let $k\geq2$ be an integer.
 A tree $T$ is called a $k$-tree if $d_T(v)\leq k$ for each $v\in V(T)$, that is, the maximum degree of a $k$-tree is at most $k$.
+A $k$-tree $T$ is a spanning $k$-tree if $T$ is a spanning subgraph of a connected graph $G$.
 Let $\lambda_1(D(G))$ denote the distance spectral radius in $G$, where $D(G)$ denotes the distance matrix of $G$.
-In this paper, we verify a upper bound for $\lambda_1(D(G))$ in a connected graph $G$ to guarantee the existence of a spanning $k$-tree in $G$. \\ \begin{flushleft} {\em Keywords:} graph; distance spectral radius; spanning $k$-tree.
+In this paper, we verify an upper bound for $\lambda_1(D(G))$ in a connected graph $G$ to guarantee the existence of a spanning $k$-tree in $G$. \\ \begin{flushleft} {\em Keywords:} graph; distance spectral radius; spanning $k$-tree.

 (2020) Mathematics Subject Classification: 05C50, 05C05, 05C70 \end{flushleft}